avncalst/AI/README.md

-This repositry contains a number of example jupyter notebooks, mainly focussed pytorch
+This repositry contains a number of example jupyter notebooks, mainly focussed on pytorch